 In accordance with what was provided for in the prospectus, on September 28, 2021, the Board of Directors approved the payment by the Company of advisory fees to directors in connection with certain activities on the Company's behalf, such as identifying and investigating possible business targets and business combinations as well as pertaining to Board of Directors committee service and administrative and analytical services.
-These advisory fees will be paid quarterly, and include payments to Dr. Avi Katz, the Executive Chairman of the Board of Directors and Dr. Raluca Dinu, the President and Chief Executive Officer.
-The quarterly amounts approved are as follows, of which 1 quarterly payment has been made in 2021:
+These advisory fees will be paid quarterly, and include payments to Dr. Avi Katz, the Executive Chairman of the Company's Board of Directors and Dr. Raluca Dinu, the President and Chief Executive Officer of the Company.
+The quarterly amounts approved are as follows, of which one quarterly payment was made in 2021 and no payments have been made in 2022, with \$435,000 in payments in the aggregate remaining as outstanding and to be paid upon the consummation of the proposed Business Combination:

-Director Quarterly C Compensation
+Director Quarter ly Compensation

 Dr. Avi Katz \$ 30,000

 Dr. Raluca Dinu \$ 30,000

-Neil Miotto (1) \$ 20,000

 Dorothy D. Hayes \$ 15,000

 Raanan I. Horowitz \$ 12,000

+Karen Rogge \$